JavaTMP/JavaTMP/JavaTMP-Blockchain/Mastering Bitcoin/readme.md

 latitude allowed by the consensus rules to account for differences in clock accuracy between decentralized nodes.

 Median-Time-Past is calculated by taking the timestamps of the last 11 blocks and finding the median.

 #### Timelock Defense Against Fee Sniping

+Fee-sniping is a theoretical attack scenario, where miners attempting to rewrite past blocks “snipe” higher-fee transactions from future blocks to maximize their profitability.

 ### Scripts with Flow Control (Conditional Clauses)